ilvokhin/blog/posts/hello-world/hello-world.md

 2. List of already published content.
 3. Pages with a content itself.

-Separate web page for content publishing sounds cool, but looks like unnecessary thing to have.
-I can use the usual text editor of my choice to write text, manually regenerate content and push update to the server.
-I am too lazy to write HTML by hands, so Markdown seems like a reasonable tool for this job.
+Separate web page for content publishing sounds cool, but looks like an unnecessary thing to have.
+I can use the usual text editor of my choice to write text, manually regenerate content and push updates to the server.
+I am too lazy to write HTML by hand, so Markdown seems like a reasonable tool for this job.

 The picture is slowly coming together.
-I am going to have a bunch of Markdown files with content, then HTML pages will be generated out of this files and as a last step, everything will be pushed to serving server.
-Code for content generation and raw content itself can be stored together in version control system.
+I am going to have a bunch of Markdown files with content, then HTML pages will be generated out of this files and as a last step, everything will be pushed to the server.
+Code for content generation and raw content itself can be stored together in the version control system.

 One more thing to think about is a directory structure.
 I don't want to have only text in the post.
 Sometimes there will be pictures (I hope).
 So, I need a place to store them.
-Naming is a hard thing to do and over time I'll for sure will have a few files with the short name like `algorithm.png`, but with a different content.
+Naming is a hard thing to do and over time I'll for sure have a few files with the short name like `algorithm.png`, but with a different content.
 To avoid collisions and to save myself from future pain, it is better to store pictures for each post separately.

 ```